AAS Journal Reference Instructions

 Software Citations

-As described in the AAS Journal’s software policy, software can be cited in two ways:
+As described in the AAS Journal’s software policy (2016), software can be cited in two ways:

-Ideally, both forms of citation should be included; alongside these formal references, authors may also want to include footnote URLs to appropriate code repositories, such as GitHub, or metadata indices, such as the Astrophysics Source Code Library.
+Ideally, both forms of citation should be included; alongside these formal references, authors may also want to include URLs to appropriate code repositories, such as GitHub, as footnotes.
+Sources of software citations include NASA ADS and metadata indices, such as the Astrophysics Source Code Library.
+We provide this template for citing both a journal article and the direct software citation, which could be used for other software, as based on the tardis documentation:

 Authors may also include a section below the acknowledgments listing scientific software packages used as part of the work presented in the manuscript.
-This should be done via the new \software AASTeX 6 macro.
-The content of the command should take the form of a list of software name and citation in parentheses, which would also appear in the article’s reference list.
+This should be done via the \software AASTeX macro.
+The content of the command should take the form of a list of software by name with the preferred citation in parentheses, which must also appear in the article’s reference list.
 For example:

 Matplotlib \citep{http://dx.doi.org/10.1109/MCSE.2007.55}}